Protocols for Packet Quantum Network Intercommunication: Preliminaries

 A fundamental property of quantum mechanics is that learning an unknown quantum state from a given specimen would disturb its state~\cite{BBJMPSW94}.
 In particular, the quantum no-cloning theorem \cite{DIEKS1982271,WZ82} states that an arbitrary unknown quantum state cannot be cloned.
 Generally speaking, there is no quantum operation that can transform an unknown quantum state $\ket{\psi}\otimes\ket{0}$ into $\ket{\psi}\otimes\ket{\psi}$.

-Intuitively, this is because a quantum operation is always linear, while the desired mapping is not.
+Monogamy of entanglement, one of the most fundamental properties of entanglement, roughly says that the amount of shared entanglement among multiparties is bounded.
+For example, suppose qubits A and B maximally-entangled, and then qubit C must be uncorrelated with A or B.